DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 [Opt out of being contacted for research](https://forms.gle/dkZtK1g8ipKTD3s66).

 ### Getting insight to make government policy better
 We’ll analyse your data to help us inform government policy around teacher recruitment and retention.

-If you use other digital services for which the Data Controller is also the Department for Education (for example, Find Postgraduate Teacher Training, or Get Into Teaching services), we may use your IP address to understand how you are using these services.
+If you use other digital services for which the data controller is also the Department for Education (for example, Find postgraduate teacher training, or Get Into Teaching), we may use your IP address to understand how you are using these services.
 This allows us to ensure that public funds are being spent effectively.

 ### How long we keep your data